Read this page carefully before you start creating your texts or recording your videos!

 There are several ways to invite your friends to watch PianoClass in Concert:

-There will be a live chat available to interact directly with our audience.
-It will be on from the moment the YouTube Live event is created until about 30min after the concert is finished.
+The YouTube live chat will be available to interact directly with our audience before the event starts and until a few minutes after it is finished.
 Be ready to write about your pieces, your experience and give thanks for compliments there.

 Reserve the time to watch the entire PianoClass in Concert and compliment your colleagues.
 Use this opportunity to learn about new pieces, different interpretations, and musical ideas.